s-samsam225/cse15l-lab-reports/LabReport3.md

 ### Example 6
 ![Image](grepVD.png)

-The -n command with a directory will not allow the command to work properly and will simply output that it is a directory.
+The -v command with a directory will not allow the command to work properly and will simply output that it is a directory.

 ### Example 7